Juansecu/OpenFusion-OpenAPI-Plugin/README.md

     - All required environment variables must be set before running the application.
     - Never give environment variable values to non-administrator users, since they could hack your server instance.

+## API Documentation

+The API documentation is available at the endpoint `/api/docs`.